Dušan Bulut

-Dušan Domović Bulut (Душан Домовић Булyт; born 23 October 1985) is a Serbian professional basketball player who is former world No. 1 ranked in men's individual 3x3 rankings by the International Basketball Federation (FIBA).
-He plays for Aliens and Serbia men's national 3x3 team.
+Dušan Domović Bulut (Душан Домовић Булyт; born 23 October 1985) is a former Serbian professional basketball player who is former world No. 1 ranked in men's individual 3x3 rankings by the International Basketball Federation (FIBA).
+He played for Aliens and is former member of Serbia men's national 3x3 team.
 He is widely considered to be the greatest 3x3 basketball player of all time.
+He retired in 2024.

 Early life

 Bulut was born and raised in Novi Sad, Serbia.
 His interest in basketball began at the age of nine.
 He soon began playing on courts around his neighborhood; back then, 3-on-3 basketball was essentially the only way the sport was played in the streets of the city.

 3x3 career

 Bulut started to play at the FIBA 3X3 World Tour in August 2012.
 He plays for Serbian team Novi Sad.

 BIG3 career

 On May 3, 2019, Bulut was selected with the 24th overall pick by the Ball Hogs in the 2019 BIG3 draft.
 On June 21, 2019, it was announced that Bulut had to withdraw from playing in BIG3 after being allegedly threatened by FIBA with not being able to play in the Olympics if he didn't leave the league.

 On June 15, 2021, Bulut was selected with the 3rd overall pick by Power in the 2021 BIG3 draft.

 He plays for team Aliens in the BIG3, 3-on-3 basketball league.